lxli0/KMS/README.md

-# EQ_NE_TP_-1980to2020-
+# K–M slope (KMS)

-Two items are included.
+K–M slope (KMS) is a parameter derived from Visiblity Graph Analysis (Lacasa et al., 2008 PNAS; Telesca et al., 2013 Physica A).
+We verify that there is a positive between KMS and b-value from Gutenberg–Richter law.
+Thus, it can be used to estimate b-value.

+Here, We provide:

+1. The Matlabcode to calculate KMS_0 (KMS/b ratio) under a given catalog size.
-1. We provide the Matlab code to calculate the temporal evolution of b-value by KMS and the imporved KMS.

-2. We provided the earthquake data in the northeastern Tibetan Plateau from 1980 to 2020.
+2. The Matlab code to calculate the temporal evolution of b-value by KMS and the imporved KMS methods.
+The earthquake data in the northeastern Tibetan Plateau from 1980 to 2020 is the input of the code, and can be freely replaced.
-    The original data include the global earthquakes detected by China seismic network from 1980 to 2020 and are not publicly open.
-Request for the original data needs to be sent directly to the China Earthquake Networks Center.

-Reference: Linxuan Li, Gang Luo, and Mian Liu (under review).
+Reference: Linxuan Li, Gang Luo, and Mian Liu (in revision).
 The K–M slope: a potential supplement for b-value.
+Seismological Research Letters.

 Contact: Linxuan Li.  lxli_0@whu.edu.cn or lucas_linxuan_li@gmail.com